ascii-boxes/boxes/pages/build.md

        make win32.prereq

    In case this doesn't work, you must somehow get PCRE2 to compile on your own.
-The goal is to have *pcre2-10.36/.libs/libpcre2-32.a* available.
+The goal is to have *pcre2-10.40/.libs/libpcre2-32.a* available.
 We only need the static library for UTF-32.
 The version number of PCRE may change in the future.

-4. Next,
+5. Next,

        make win32

    If you want to create an executable with debug information, call `make clean && make win32.debug` instead.
+6. Run the tests:

+       make win32.utest
+       make test

+   Yes, the black-box tests don't need a `win32.` prefix, because they are run via a shell script.

-3. boxes.exe is created in /boxes/out.
+7. boxes.exe is created in /boxes/out.
-4. Run `make test` to check that your executable is working OK.

 {% comment %} ---------------------------------------------------------------------------------------- {% endcomment %}